achatikyan/remotecompose/README.md

  └────────────────────────┘              └────────────────────────┘
 ```

 The Android app is a **pure player** — it downloads pre-built binary Remote Compose documents and renders them via `RemoteComposePlayer`.
-All document creation happens on a JVM server, exactly as the Remote Compose architecture is designed.
+All document creation happens on a JVM server.

 ## How It Works